 Phil Rondeau continued his dominant late model career by winning his 6th track championship and capturing 11 feature wins during the season.
-It was the 4th time in the last 6 years he posted double digit wins and upped his career win total to 69.
-Along with besting Don Collins and George "Moose" Hewitt for most points championships in one division, he tied Bob Potter with most overall track championships.
-If that wasn't enough, Phil also won 5 features in a row for the second time in his career (1989).
+It was the 4th time in the last 6 years he posted double digit wins.
+Along with besting Don Collins and George “Moose” Hewitt for most championships in one division, he tied Bob Potter with most overall track championships.
+If that wasn’t enough, Phil also won 5 features in a row for the second time in his career (1989).
 Gerry Young won 3 times, the most by any of LM competitor in 1992.

-Ted Christopher drove Ron Berndt's North End Auto Parts #54 to the SK Modified track championship – becoming the first driver to win SK Modified track championships at all 3 Connecticut short tracks (Stafford '87, Thompson '88-'89).
-Dave Gada would win the 2 longest races of the year – winning the season opening Busch Blast Off 92 and then the 150-lap SK portion of Waterford 200 – The Showdown in late August.
+Ted Christopher drove Ron Berndt‘s North End Auto Parts #54 to the SK Modified track championship – becoming the first driver to win SK Modified track championships at all 3 Connecticut short tracks (Stafford ’87, Thompson ’88-’89).
+Dave Gada would win the 2 longest races of the year – winning the season opening Busch Blast Off 92 and the 150-lap SK portion of Waterford 200 – The Showdown in late August.
 6-time track champion Bob Potter would win an SK Modified race for the 8th consecutive year – the only driver to win in every season since the SK Modifieds debuted in 1985.

 Joe Machnik set fast time in a time trial event for the Limited Sportsman division.
 His time of 18.32 bested the previous record of 18.46 set the previous season by Charles Bailey III.
 Time trial qualifying events for both the Late Models and SK Modifieds were postponed, then eventually cancelled.

 Mike Favulli won a 25-lap NEMA Midget event in late June – the only visit from a regional touring series throughout the entire season.

 In the Sunday Stocker Series, the Enduro classes were revamped into the Pure Stocks (8-cylinder) and Mini Stocks (4-cylinder).
 The features were reduced to 50 laps and now were held under standard feature event rules, including caution flags and restarts.
-Mark Lewis (Pure Stock) and Bruce Thomas (Mini Stock) continued their dominance of the Sunday Stocker Series as both won the points championship and collected the most wins in their respective divisions for a second consecutive year.
+Mark Lewis (Pure Stock) and Bruce Thomas (Mini Stock) continued their dominance of the Sunday Stocker Series as both won the points championships for a second consecutive year.